alpinebuster/hypertransformer-pytorch/tf/README.md

 ## Dataset NumPy Files

-Datasets that are most widely used for model training (`omniglot`, `miniImageNet` and `tieredImageNet`) are provided to the trainer as saved NumPy arrays.
+Datasets that are most widely used for model training (`omniglot`, `miniimagenet` and `tieredimagenet`) are provided to the trainer as saved NumPy arrays.

-`Omniglot` data can be downloaded
+`omniglot` data can be downloaded
 [from here](https://drive.google.com/file/d/1rmxwmCZwEJxuYGajYqFOaVUB7flmM4zI/view?usp=sharing).
-Raw pickle files for `miniImageNet` can be downloaded [here](https://www.kaggle.com/datasets/whitemoon/miniimagenet), and `tieredImageNet` pickle files can be found in [this repository](https://github.com/yinboc/few-shot-meta-baseline) (courtesy of Kwonjoon Lee).
+Raw pickle files for `miniimagenet` can be downloaded [here](https://www.kaggle.com/datasets/whitemoon/miniimagenet), and `tieredimagenet` pickle files can be found in [this repository](https://github.com/yinboc/few-shot-meta-baseline) (courtesy of Kwonjoon Lee).

-> `miniImageNet` and `tieredImageNet` cache files can be obtained using utilities found in `utils`.
+> `miniimagenet` and `tieredimagenet` cache files can be obtained using utilities found in `utils`.

 ## Examples

-Folder `scripts` contains several training scripts for `Omniglot`, `miniImageNet` and `tieredImageNet` datasets.
+Folder `scripts` contains several training scripts for `omniglot`, `miniimagenet` and `tieredimagenet` datasets.

 They can be executed as follows: